gcastill0/project-04-syslog/rsyslog/README.md

 systemctl enable --now rsyslog
 ```

-Check logs in `/var/log/messages` for connectivity or module errors.
+Check logs in `/var/log/messages` and `/tmp/rsyslog.err` for connectivity or module errors.

 ---